Getting Started: How Do We Create a Safer Congregation?

 When it comes to developing a culture of safety, it can be difficult to know where to start.
 Here are some first steps:

-• Develop leadership buy-in: This is the very first step that needs to be accomplished.
+• Develop leadership buy-in: This is the next step that needs to be accomplished.
 The leadership must be on board.
 If they are not, safety and health will compete against any of the other priorities of the day.
 As congregations build a culture of safety, organizational barriers, such as fear and lack of trust, are diminished.
 Most people place a high personal value on their own safety, and if you are sincere in the approach used, congregants will view your safety efforts as things that are truly being done for them.
+Remember, though: “safety” may feel different to every member of the congregation, and you will need to navigate this.

 • Continue cultivating buy-in: There needs to be buy-in among the board, key lay leaders and the staff.
 Spell out a compelling reason for safer congregations work to everyone.
 People have to understand why they are being asked to change what they normally do or focus on in this area of ministry.
 Safety must be viewed as everyone's responsibility

 • Identify key personnel: Choose good people to work on this effort.
 Recruiting the right people to develop safety plans is key.
 Create one or more committees of people who understand and value risk management.
-Include professionals in areas you intend to address, such as an accountant for financial issues or a builder for structural ones.
+Include professionals in areas you intend to address, such as an accountant for financial issues or a builder for structural ones, or provide funding to consult with such professionals.
 Most importantly, put someone in charge who is invested with enough authority to make things happen.
 In larger congregations, a safety committee should be established.
 This group's purpose is to facilitate, support, and direct the safety culture change processes.
 To be effective, the group must have the authority to get things done.
+In smaller congregations, the oversight will likely be done by the governing body, and they should feel free to recruit others in the congregation to help with the work.

 What Teams Will Be Responsible for the Work?